0x9u/blackboxbackend/whats left.md

 - THERE MAY BE A RACE CONDITION WITH GUILD PROFILE PICTURES AS ADMINS CAN CHANGE CONCURRENTLY SOMEHOW

-- fix time stamp issue for json  use ISO 8601
+- fix time stamp issue for json  use ISO 8601 - done

+- **IMPORTANT**
+    - Encrypt all data somehow in a way that it cannot be decrypted without user
+        - idk how this will work but i have to do this for privacy shit

 v2.0